helidon-io/helidon-examples/examples/quickstarts/helidon-standalone-quickstart-se/README.md

 kubectl get service helidon-standalone-quickstart-se  # Get service info
 ```

-## Native Image

-GraalVM Native Image is not supported in Helidon 27.
-Use the JVM or jlink instructions in this example.

 ## Build a Java Runtime Image using jlink

 You can build a custom Java Runtime Image (JRI) containing the application jars and the JDK modules